Crypto-Dynamics/crypto-purchase-service/README.md

-Here is a clean and professional `README.md` file formatted for GitHub, based on the Pago Wallet integration documentation:
+## Pago Wallet Integration for Onramping and Offramping

 ---